JetBrains/amper/README.md

 # Amper

-Amper is an experimental project configuration and build tool.
+Amper is an experimental build tool for the Kotlin and Java languages.
 Its goal is to provide a great and smooth user experience and IDE support.
 We believe that this can be achieved by: